 American Psychology-Law Society Book Award

-The winner of the award will be presented with a plaque, and invited to give an award address, at the 2015 meeting of the American Psychology-Law Society.
+The Book Award is given separately for authored and edited books on an annual, rotating basis.
+During the Annual meeting on odd-numbered years, the award will be for authored scholarly books, even numbered years for edited books.
+The winner of the award will be presented with a plaque, and invited to give an award address, at the annual meeting of the American Psychology-Law Society.

 Nomination letters should include: